 Our Grade 6-8 students engage in service projects connected to their grade level themes.
 Each grade level focuses on specific service needs connected to one or more UN Sustainable Development Goals to develop student initiated projects that will make an impact in the community.
 Projects are developed within dedicated service learning meetings and within certain relevant subject areas.

-G7 students research and take action connected to the challenges facing ethnic minority communities in Vietnam.
-Focusing on education and poverty reduction the students visit two rural communities and support the primary schools there.
+Grade 7 students research and take action connected to the challenges facing ethnic minority communities in Vietnam.
+Focusing on education and poverty reduction the students design their own service projects supporting partner organisations, creating compelling advocacy work, and engaging our school community.